signalfx/integrations/collectd-apache/README.md

 1. Restart collectd.

-1. Metrics from apache will begin streaming into SignalFx, and new built-in dashboards will be created for you.
-Check the status of your new integration on the Integrations page.

 ### CONFIGURATION

 Using the example configuration file [`10-apache.conf`](././10-apache.conf) as a guide, provide values for the configuration options listed below that make sense for your environment.